 Milan is a modern city in Italy, thanks to the private enterprises and international brands invested in the city.
 While other Italian cities have a more historical and cultural vibe, Milan is more forward facing and industrialized.

 Milan, Italy, is famous for its fashion industry.
 A lot of fashion houses were born in Milan, including Prada, Dolce & Gabbana, Moschino, and Giorgio Armani.
-The Milan Fashion Week is also a much-anticipated fashion event, not just by Italians, but by so many people all over the world.
+The Milan Fashion Week is also a much-anticipated fashion event, not just by Italian fashion designers, but by so many people all over the world.

 While Milan may be known as more of an economic city, let us not skip the historical and cultural contributions that make Italy famous.